JochenHiller/posgi/docs/implementation.md

 ### Header-only C++ libraries

-Some used C++ libraries are so called "Header-only libraries".
-We thought if this would make sense as well for posgi, but due to drawbacks of such a solution we decided to **NOT** implement as header-only apprpoach.
-Especially the not clear separation between API and implementation is for posgi a KO criteria.
+Some usthird party C++ libraries used are so called "Header-only libraries" (e.g. plog).
+We checked if this would make sense as well for posgi, but due to drawbacks of such a solution we decided to **NOT** implement posgi as header-only approach.
+Especially the unclear separation between API and implementation was a clear argument against header-only. criteria.

 There is a good discussion about Pros and Cons of this approach [here](https://stackoverflow.com/questions/12671383/benefits-of-header-only-libraries).